cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.2.1. ....
 Design of the successor projects CT2 and JCT A.2.2. ....
 Features of the successor projects CT2 and JCT A.3. ....
 Possible areas for further development -- Future features, ideas A.3.1. ....
+CrypTool-Online (CTO) -- the future
+A.3.2. ....
 Functionality: Algorithms / Methods
-A.3.2. ....
+A.3.3. ....
 Functionality: Analysis
-A.3.3. ....
+A.3.4. ....
 Internal interfaces / Editors
-A.3.4. ....
+A.3.5. ....
 User interface / Visualizations
 A.4. ....
 Using CT1 on Linux
 A.4.1. ....
 Running CT1 on Linux with Wine
 A.4.2. ....
 Porting draft of CT1 to Linux with Qt